k0f1/configuring-linux-web-server/README.md

 ### Customise the Apache to hand-off certain requests to myapp
 #### Setting Up Virtual Hosts
-* Configure Apache to handle requests using the WSGI module.
-But instead of by editing the file `/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:
+* Configure Apache to handle requests using the WSGI module., But instead of by editing the file `/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:

   `sudo vim  /etc/apache2/sites-enabled/catalog.conf`,
   Take note that this is you app configuration file and is inate.
 It doesn not require touching.